-Transfers over $10,000 both to and from the US need to be in law with US regulations.
+Transfers over $10,000 both to and from the US need to comply with US regulations.
 This means that any transfer leaving or entering the US over this amount will be reported accordingly by your transfer provider or bank.

 If you are sending a sum that needs to be reported to the IRS, your transfer provider/bank will send the following information:

-If you are making a large transfer for something such as a property purchase, it may be a good idea to seek professional advice from an accountant who can advise you on what steps to take and documentation to provide to ensure the relevant parties are assured your transaction is above board.
+Suppose you are making a large transfer for something such as a property purchase.
+In that case, it may be a good idea to seek professional advice from an accountant who can advise you on what steps to take and documentation to provide to ensure the relevant parties are assured your transaction is above board.

 We encourage you to learn more about sending money internationally by reading our guides on How to Find the Best Exchange Rate and multi-currency accounts.
 These will help you understand the process of converting currencies during an international transfer.